Port Control Protocol: PCP as a solution

 the incoming connection.
 RFC6887 states, that PCP does not provide any rendezvous function and this has to been done in an application-specific manner, like using external nameservice servers.

 History

-PCP was standardized in 2013 as a successor to the NAT Port Mapping Protocol (NAT-PMP), sharing similar protocol concepts and packet formats with it.
+PCP was standardized in 2013 as a successor to Apple's NAT Port Mapping Protocol (NAT-PMP), sharing similar protocol concepts and packet formats with it.
 As one of the design differences, NAT-PMP is pretty much limited to the deployment on consumer-grade devices, while PCP is designed to also support carrier-grade equipment.
 Since 2005, NAT-PMP has been implemented in various Apple products.

-PCP relates to the Internet Gateway Device Protocol (IGDP), which was standardized in 2001 as part of the Universal Plug and Play (UPnP) specification.
-While the IGDP is complex and tailored toward manual configuration, PCP is designed for simplicity and automated use within software applications.
-The NAT-PMP specification contains a list of the problems with IGDP that prompted the creation of NAT-PMP, and subsequently, its successor PCP.
+PCP relates to the Internet Gateway Device Protocol (UPnP IGD), which was standardized in 2001 as part of the UPnP specification.
+While the UPnP IGD is complex and tailored toward manual configuration, PCP is designed for simplicity and automated use within software applications.
+The NAT-PMP specification contains a list of the problems with UPnP IGD that prompted the creation of NAT-PMP, and subsequently, its successor PCP.